louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 Figures 2 and 3 visualize the overlap coefficients for the set of admitting diagnosis codes associated with the different brain/head and spine MRI protocols, respectively.
 As the overlap coefficient is symmetric, i.e. so is the heatmap.
 Note thatandcomprise here the set of admitting diagnosis code combinations for two different MRI protocols.
 Thus, an element within these sets can consist of single or multiple ICD-10 codes.

 Fig. 2
 Heat map visualization of the overlap coefficient of admitting diagnosis ICD-10 codes between MRI head protocols.
 The annotated decimal values describe the overlap coefficient for the protocol specified on the y -axis and the protocol specified on the x -axis.
 The last column denotes the complement overlap coefficient for the protocol specified on the y -axis.
-Abbreviations:—WITHOUT: no contrast medium is administered.
+Abbreviations: — WITHOUT: no contrast medium is administered.
 WITH means images were acquired after the administration of contrast medium only.
-W&WO stands for “with and without” contrast medium.
+W&WO stands for "with and without" contrast medium.
 IAC stands for internal auditory canal and TMJ for temporomandibular joint

 ---